Skip to main content

 Step 1: Document your current workflows (2-3 weeks).
 Map every process the off-the-shelf tool handles.
 Which features do you actually use?
 Most teams use 30-40% of a tool's features.
 The rest is bloat you're paying for but don't need.
 Your custom build only needs to replicate the 30-40% you actually use, not the entire feature set.

 Step 2: Export and audit your data.
 Every SaaS tool has a data export feature, some better than others.
 Salesforce exports to CSV.
 HubSpot exports to CSV and JSON.
 Enterprise tools often require API-based extraction.
-Budget $5,000-$15,000 for data migration, mapping, and cleanup.
+Scope real effort for the migration, the field mapping, and the cleanup.
 Dirty data (duplicate records, missing fields, inconsistent formats) costs more to clean than to migrate.

 Step 3: Build the custom system alongside the old one.
 Don't rip and replace.
 Run both in parallel for 4-8 weeks.
 Your team enters data in the new system while the old one stays read-only for historical reference.
 This parallel window catches the edge cases your spec doc missed.
 And trust us, there are always edge cases.